ayushgupta35/RateMyProfessors/README.md

 Choosing the right professor can make or break your class experience.
 With the **MyPlan Professor Rating Extension**, you no longer need to hop between tabs and search for ratings manually.
 This Chrome extension seamlessly integrates **RateMyProfessors.com** ratings directly into your University of Washington MyPlan platform, helping you make more informed choices without the hassle!

 Wondering how difficult a course might be?
 Or curious about how many students would actually take a class again with a professor?
-Now, it's all right in front of you as you plan your schedule!
+Now, it's all right in front of you as you plan your schedule.

 This tool is **non-profit** and built with students in mind, making the registration process easier and more transparent.
 All the information presented comes from **RateMyProfessors** and remains **unmanipulated**.